press releases

 Continue reading →

 The Globe and Mail today published an ad supplement about franchising.
 The online version isn’t quite the same as the print version but it does have many of the same photos.
 The back cover of the print version has a full-page ad for a large pet care company.
-The amateur point-and-shoot photo missed the purpose of the business and it also missed everything needed in good photography.
+The amateur point-and-shoot photo missed the purpose of the business.
+It also missed everything needed in good photography.

 Continue reading →

-Years ago when I worked at a daily newspaper, the photo editor would each morning sort through the pile of press releases on his desk.
-On busy days, he would simply throw all of them in the garbage without reading any.
+Years ago at a daily newspaper, I often watched the photo editor sort through the pile of press releases on his desk.

-“Sorry folks, we’ve got real news today,” he would say as he pushed all the press releases into the trash.
+“Sorry folks, we’ve got real news today,” he would say as he dropped the press releases into the trash.

-On slow news days, he would look through the press releases and summarize the bad ones as: “Help me make more money,” “Help me sell more crap,” or “Give me some free advertising.”
+On slow news days, he would look through the press releases and summarize the bad ones as: “Give me some free advertising”, “Help me make more money”, “Help me sell more crap.”

 “Don’t these people know we’re a newspaper?
-Where’s the news?” he would say as he dumped the rejected press releases into the garbage.
+Where’s the news?” he would rhetorically ask as he dumped the rejected press releases into the garbage.

 Continue reading →